 Generating supply and demand are the two main stumbling blocks of any online marketplace.
 You need to generate some demand for the products on your marketplace for it to be an attractive proposition for your sellers.
-You need to have one before you can have the other - a classic chicken-and-egg scenario.
-Fortunately on Blipteam you can crack the supply egg first and get your marketplace going.Start Building Your Marketplace >
+On the other hand, customers and buyers will not be drawn to a marketplace that has few sellers and is lacking in choices.
+You need to have one before you can have the other.
+A classic chicken-and-egg scenario - crack supply first, or demand first?
+You need to figure out which egg to crack to get your multi-vendor marketplace going.Create An Online Marketplace >

 Product photography and copywriting are areas your sellers may need help with.
 If your sellers are located in one geographic area you could set up a photography studio that can turn out high-quality product images on a fast and consistent basis.
 And unless your sellers are award-winning authors, they may need assistance from a professional content specialist to polish product specs and other marketing content.